Hot Cross Buns

 Step 11: To make the glaze, place water and jam into a small saucepan over low heat and stir until jam dissolves.
 Bring to the boil for 3-4 minutes, then remove from heat.
 Immediately brush glaze over warm hot cross buns.

 Step 12: Serve warm or at room temperature.

-Maggie's tip: For a light, fluffy bun, always check the used by date on dry yeast, ensure the yeast doesn't directly touch the salt as it will be killed (place in either side of the bowl prior to mixing), ensure you prove the dough so it is doubles in size & ensure the buns go into a preheated oven.
-It's also important to remember that homemade are different to shop bought, so try not to expect the same product!
+Maggie's tip: For a light, fluffy bun, always check the used by date on dry yeast, ensure the yeast doesn't directly touch the salt as it will be killed (place in either side of the bowl prior to mixing), ensure you prove the dough so it is doubled in size & ensure the buns go into a preheated oven.
+It's also important to remember that homemade is different to shop bought, so try not to expect the same product!

 4 1/2 cups plain flour